asterics/AsTeRICS-Grid/README.md

 7. `npm run watch-appcache` --> same as (3), includes appcache file for offline capabilities (maybe inconvenient for development).
 For auto-reloading of changes with enabled offline capabilities start `npm run start-appcache` in one tab and `npm run watch-appcache` in another tab.

 ## Acknowledgements
-Thanks to https://crossbrowsertesting.com/ for providing a free open source license.
+* Thanks to https://crossbrowsertesting.com/ for providing a free open source license.
 <a href="https://crossbrowsertesting.com/"><img src="https://raw.githubusercontent.com/asterics/AsTeRICS-Grid/master/app/img/CBT_OS-logo_2Color-H.png" width="400px"/></a>
+* Thanks to Alex Segler for the great Webradio API [radio-browser.info](http://www.radio-browser.info/) which makes it possible to search and play webradios within AsTeRICS Grid
+* Thanks to the makers of the API from [opensymbols.org](https://www.opensymbols.org/) which makes it possible to search for open AAC symbols within AsTeRICS Grid